Working Towards Professional Registration

 - Chartered Scientist (CSci)

 It is not necessary to be a member of a professional body before you start the course.
-Participants will be supported every step of the way but are expected to demonstrate commitment to the professional registration process and to attend all the compulsory sessions.
+Participants will be supported every step of the way but are expected to demonstrate their commitment to the professional registration process and to attend all the compulsory sessions.

 How to apply